lindemann-co/lindemann-co.github.io/content/notes/reading.en.md

 This book was recommended to me by a fellow Googler[^1].
 It explains how to: Prepare and conduct a high-stakes conversation; Give the appropriate response when an impromptu discussion arises; Stop backing down when a conversation becomes tricky; Assert yourself with respect and encourage dialogue; Find agreement when opinions differ.
 In short, resolve problems that poison your relationships while making them grow!

 Example: Crucial conversations may happen at three levels: instance, pattern, relationship.
-Pick the level you want to prioritize for fixing.
+Pick the level you want to fix in priority.

 ## &#128366; &nbsp; [The Culture Map](https://www.amazon.com/Culture-Map-INTL-ED-Decoding-ebook/dp/B06XCJ125R)